History of Sparta: Archidamian war

-Syracusan expedition
+Syracuse expedition

 The war resumed in 415 BC and lasted until 404 BC.
 In 415 BC, Athens decided to capture Syracuse, a colony of Dorian Corinth.
 The arguments advanced in the assembly were that it would be a profitable possession and an enhancement of the empire.
 They invested a large portion of the state resources in a military expedition, but recalled one of its commanders, Alcibiades, on a trumped-up charge of impiety (some religious statues had been mutilated) for which he faced the death penalty.
 Escaping in his ship he deserted to Sparta.
 Having defaulted on the inquiry he was convicted in absentia and sentenced to death.

 At first Sparta hesitated to resume military operations.
 In 414 BC, a combined force of Athenians and Argives raided the Laconian coast, after which Sparta began to take Alcibiades' advice.
 The success of Sparta and the eventual capture of Athens in 404 BC were aided partly by that advice.
 He induced Sparta to send Gylippus to conduct the defence of Syracuse, to fortify Decelea in northern Attica, and to adopt a vigorous policy of aiding Athenian allies to revolt.
 The next year they marched north, fortified Deceleia, cut down all the olive groves, which produced Athens' major cash crop, and denied them the use of the countryside.
 Athens was now totally dependent on its fleet, then materially superior to the Spartan navy.
 Spartan generals showed themselves to be not only inexperienced at naval warfare but in the assessment of Forrest, they were often incompetent or brutal or both.